groupvine/gv-doc/4-feed/5-feedPost.md

 </span> <!-- free -->

-For example, for bingotech account, send the email to:
+For example, for the Lighthouse Labs account, send the email to:

 ```
-~post~~bingotech@trivy.email
+~post~~lighthouselabs@trivy.email
 ```

 Note